A road trip of epic proportions along America's famous Route 66

 Drive on to Santa Fe, whose historic neighbourhoods set the scene for the country’s oldest annual fiesta.
 Designated as a UNESCO Creative City, Santa Fe has a vibrant arts, literature and music scene, with the likes of George R. R. Martin, D.H.
 Lawrence and Jack Schaefer all having lived here.
 Alternatively, if you prefer to get out into the countryside, the mountains surrounding the city host a vast network of hiking and biking trail.

-Stay: Courtyard by Marriott Santa Fe (Standard)
+Stay: Best Western Inn of Santa Fe (Standard)